 Executive Retention Payments.
 The Board recognizes that it is critical to retain key company leaders who are instrumental to achieving our business and strategic plans, particularly in depressed market conditions.
-As a result, in January 2017, the Board adopted an executive retention plan (which we refer to as the Retention Plan) upon the recommendation of the Compensation Committee and made retention awards under the Retention Plan to three Company executives designated by the committee.
-Under the Retention Plan, we will pay each participating executive a cash retention payment if the executive remains actively employed through January 1, 2018 and another payment if the executive remains actively employed through January 1, 2019.
+Consequently, in January 2017, the Board adopted the Retention Plan upon the recommendation of the Compensation Committee and made retention awards under the Retention Plan to three company executives designated by the committee.
+Under the Retention Plan, in February 2018 we paid each participating executive who remained actively employed through January 1, 2018 a lump sum retention payment in cash, and we will make another payment to each participating executive if the executive remains actively employed through January 1, 2019.
 To qualify for a payment, the executive must also remain actively employed by us through the payment date, not be on a leave (other than a legally protected leave), not be subject to any performance improvement plan and have complied with all company agreements and policies.
-If earned, the 2018 retention payment will be paid in a lump sum in cash on or before March 1, 2018 and the 2019 retention payment will be paid in a lump sum in cash on or before March 1, 2019.
+If earned, the 2019 retention payments will be paid in a lump sum in cash on or before March 1, 2019.
 Under the Code, amounts paid under the Retention Plan would not qualify as performance-based compensation and deductibility of such amounts may be limited.
-The participating executives under the Retention Plan are:
+Upon adoption of the Retention Plan, the participating executives were: